-- Feeder primary schools or early years settings are contacted and communicated with in the summer term prior to transfer. - The SENDCo attends the Year 6 Annual Reviews of students with an EHC Plan. - Initial screening: - Transition Toolkit for Early Years (using the HfL model). - Early Years data. - KS1 data. - KS2 data. - CATs tests. - Reading and spelling tests. - Additional tests undertaken by the SENDCo as identified. - The progress of students with SEND is evaluated through the normal report and monitoring cycle.
+- Feeder primary schools or early years settings are contacted and communicated with in the summer term prior to transfer and to aid a transition plan - The SENDCo attends the Year 6 Annual Reviews of students with an EHC Plan. - Initial screening: - Transition Toolkit for Early Years (using the HfL model). - Early Years data. - KS1 data. - KS2 data. - CATs tests. - Reading and spelling tests. - Additional tests undertaken by the SENDCo as identified. - The progress of students with SEND is evaluated through the normal report and monitoring cycle.
 Intervention actions are implemented where necessary. - Holding evidence for access arrangements for GCSE and GCE qualifications for inspection purposes.